mpr1255/handy_command_line_scripts/README.md

 for f in *.pdf; do pdftotext "$f" "/mnt/c/dest/${f%.*}.txt"; done
 ```

-### But use this!
+### pdftotext But use this!
 Because it makes a log and puts std errors in it!
 ```
 for f in *.pdf; do pdftotext -raw "$f" "/mnt/c/dest/${f%.*}.txt" > >(tee -a stdout.log) 2> >(tee -a stderr.log >&2); done
 ```